 According to the Deloitte Global Human Capital Trends 2017 report, “People analytics, a discipline that started as a small technical group that analyzed engagement and retention, has now gone mainstream.”
 This year, the focus is on applying analytics beyond HR and leverage people data to drive better business outcomes, such as sales productivity, customer retention, and product innovation.

-For this roundup of top HR analytics articles, we looked for articles that provide guidance on how HR can prepare itself and the rest of the organization for using HR-driven business analytics.
+For this roundup of top HR analytics articles for spring 2017, we looked for articles that provide guidance on how HR can prepare itself and the rest of the organization for using HR-driven business analytics.

 This article brings together some of the learnings from Deloitte’s fifth annual Global Human Capital Trends report and survey.
 The article highlights new ways data can drive business results, and outlines 8 steps to help develop a successful people analytics program.

 Business leaders are recognizing that people strategy drives business strategy.
 Yet HR organizations continue to focus on only achieving operational excellence in areas such as recruiting and attrition.
 In this article, learn why HR must move away from transactional systems and incorporate a people strategy platform that delivers strategic insights—enabling better people decisions and connecting workforce decisions to business outcomes.

 Executive support is imperative to succeeding with not only data and analytics, but also the organization-wide rollout of your analytics program.
 Tracey Smith, President of Numerical Insights, explains what — and who — it will take to instill confidence in skeptical leadership.

 “Data scientists get the glamour, but the success of your people analytics program depends on your HR business partners,” says David Creelman, a recognized thought leader in people analytics and management.
 In this article, Creelman explains why HRBPs are essential to enabling mainstream HR analytics, why they don’t need to be data experts to do the job, and how to coach them to support the business with data.